 There is increasing demand for long term capital in the market as traditional private equity funds have fixed holding periods between five to seven years and are required to liquidate their ownership via an initial public offering or sale to either a strategic or financial buyer.
 Due to increased regulation and high cost, the relative number of initial public offerings has been decreasing over time compared to the option of selling to strategic or financial buyers.
 Secondary buyouts, private equity funds selling to other private equity funds ("SBOs"), are increasingly a predominant exit option.
 This trend is expected to end as private equity funds will eventually need to sell to permanent capital holders which do not have a finite investment horizon.
-Western believes that public private equity provides several differentiating factors that would be appealing to a number of Western Canadian business owners including: (i) long term capital and ownership; (ii) investment decisions that are aligned with the holding period and made on a long term basis rather than based on the investment horizon; (iii) vendors have the option to potentially receive a tax-free roll-over in Common Shares rather than all cash; (iv) Western's ability to capitalize on the differential between private and public equity multiples; and (v) Western does not pay management fees or performance fees known as "2% and 20%" directly to its management team, which management of Western believes is a common compensation structure of the private equity industry.
+Western believes that public private equity provides several differentiating factors that would be appealing to a number of Western Canadian business owners including: (i) long term capital and ownership; (ii) investment horizon; (iii) vendors have the option to potentially receive a tax-free roll-over in Common Shares rather than all cash; (iv) Western's ability to capitalize on the differential between private and public equity multiples; and (v) Western does not pay management fees or performance fees known as "2% and 20%" directly to its management team, which management of Western believes is a common compensation structure of the private equity industry.